nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 ### Level N (the full C2M2 model)

-_This final, most-complex level needs a couple of things:_
+_This final, most complex level needs a couple of things:_

 1. _needs a better name than 'full C2M2'_
 2. _needs updating so corresponding fields exactly match Levels 1 and 2